U.S. Biodiesel Production and Feedstocks Usage Five Year Outlook

 Biodiesel Feedstocks Usage Five Year Outlook

-In 2019, soybean oil inputs to biodiesel production were 7,318 million pounds (59.2% of total feedstock input in the year of 2019), 224 million pounds less than 2018 soybean oil input.
-Canola oil input was 1,234 million pounds to biodiesel production (9.98% of total feedstock input in 2019), 37 million pounds over 2018 canola oil input.
-Corn oil input was 1,760 million pounds (14.24% of total feedstock input in 2019), 325 million pounds less than 2018 corn oil input.
+For the nine months in 2023, soybean oil inputs to biodiesel production were 9,755 million pounds (42.3% of total feedstock input in 2023), which is 1,965 million pounds more soybean oil input than the same time period in 2022.
+Canola oil input for biodiesel production was 2,461 million pounds (10.7% of total feedstock input in 2023), which is 1,649 million pounds more canola oil input compared to the same time period in 2022.
+Corn oil input was 2,840 million pounds (12.3% of total feedstock input in 2023), which is 196 million pounds more corn oil input than the same time period in 2022.

 Figure 2

-Figure3 shows the monthly usage of animal fats and recycled feeds, i.e., poultry fat (represented by yellow color), tallow (blue color), white grease (green color, also called choice white grease) and yellow grease (red color), in biodiesel production within the same study period.
-Again, some data records for poultry fat and tallow are missing, because EIA withheld them to avoid disclosure of individual company data.
+Figure 3 shows the monthly usage of animal fats and recycled feeds, i.e., poultry fat (represented by yellow color), tallow (blue color), white grease (green color, also called choice white grease) and yellow grease (red color), in biodiesel production within the same study period.
+Again, some data records for poultry fat and tallow are missing because EIA withheld them to avoid disclosure of individual company data.

 Figure 3